Anorexia and Bulimia

 relatively high incidence of anorexia in people who suffer from

-diabetes, Cystic Fibrosis or other illness where diet has to be
+diabetes, Cystic Fibrosis or other illnesses where diet has to be

 monitored and without adequate treatment, weight is lost.
 It can be